 - Additional information

-The Great white shark or Carcharodon carcharias, also known as the great white, white shark or “white pointer”, is a species of large mackerel shark which can be found in the coastal surface waters of all the major oceans.
+The Great White Shark or Carcharodon carcharias, also known as the great white, white shark or white pointer, is a species of large mackerel shark which can be found in the coastal surface waters of all the major oceans.

-The Great white shark or Carcharodon carcharias is notable for its size, with larger female individuals growing to 20 ft. in length and 4,200 to 5,000 lbs. in weight at maturity.
+The Great white shark or Carcharodon carcharias is notable for its size, with larger female individuals growing to 20 ft. in length and 4,200 to 5,000 lb. in weight at maturity.
 However, most are smaller; males measure 11 to 13 ft., and females measure 15 to 16 ft. on average.